FedericoAcostaDev/coolmovies/README.md

 # :sparkles: Introduction

-This is my first project using GraphQL, Apollo and Typescript.
-I'm also not used to react, but 'ive already tried to built some basic apps with it, when I was first studying javascript a year ago.
+Coolmovies is an app where you can share your ideas about...
+Movies.
+Here you can read other people's reviews and also post your own.
+You are allowed to changed your mind so be free to edit whatever you've said before.

-## :pushpin: About
+This was my first project using Docker, GraphQL, Apollo and Typescript.
+I'm not used to coding with React so far, but I've already tried to built some basic apps with it when I was first studying javascript.

 ## :pushpin: Technologies